 Sociopaths fake emotions while narcissists really feel them

 Another important difference between narcissists and a sociopaths is connected with their emotions—the way they feel them and especially the way they show them to the rest of the world.

 While a sociopath has full control over their emotions and can fake them in any given moment, that is something a narcissist is rarely capable of.

 Instead, narcissists really feel rage and anger when something doesn’t go their way and when their egos are hurt.

 Sociopaths don’t feel anything wholeheartedly, and they can fake whatever emotion is convenient for their final goal.

 Both narcissists and sociopaths manipulate their victims in order to give and do what they want.
 However, they do this in completely different ways.

-Narcissists manipulate their victims using negative emotion—threats, anger and arguments.
+Narcissists manipulate their victims using narcissistic abuse tactics such as negative emotion—threats, anger and arguments.